arcus/education_modules/visual_vocab_of_geospatial_data/visual_vocab_of_geospatial_data.md

 In different contexts the same physical object might be described using different types of data.
 While a city might be a 2D region of a local map, it might only appear as a point in national or global data.
 Similarly a river might be a line dividing two regions of land on either side, or it could be a region of its own.
 Which format you use will depend on your needs.
 Knowing what you will use the data for will help you determine which types of location data you want to acquire.

-### Multipolygons
+### Multiple

 Regions that are "simply connected," which is a mathematics term for having exactly one obvious interior and one obvious exterior can be represented by polygons.
-But what about regions like Hawaii (a collection of several islands) or South Africa (which has two holes punched out of it where the country of Lesotho is located)?
+But what about regions like Hawaii (a collection of several islands) or South Africa (which has a hole punched out of it where the country of Lesotho is located)?

 These more complicated regions are described by **mulitpolygons**.
 A multipolygon is a collection of polygons.